 ByteDance Unveils Seedance 2.5 Video Model

 Reporting by The Decoder and CNET says ByteDance's Volcano Engine introduced Seedance 2.5 at its FORCE conference, presenting a video generation model that can produce single-clip outputs up to 30 seconds without post-stitching.
 According to The Decoder and Atlas Cloud, the model accepts up to 50 full-modal reference assets (images, audio, video) and exposes editable outputs that preserve visual style after edits.
 Multiple outlets, including NoFilmSchool and Atlas Cloud, report the company also previewed other models, Doubao 2.1 Pro, Seedream 5.0 Pro, and Seed-Audio 1.0, and that some coverage places a public launch in early July.
-Editorial analysis: this continues an industry shift toward longer native video outputs and larger multimodal context windows for controllable generation.
+This continues an industry shift toward longer native video outputs and larger multimodal context windows for controllable generation.

 What happened